qmk/qmk_firmware/docs/feature_stenography.md

 bool postprocess_steno_user(uint16_t keycode, keyrecord_t *record, steno_mode_t mode, uint8_t chord[MAX_STROKE_SIZE], int8_t n_pressed_keys);
 ```

 This function is called after a key has been processed, but before any decision about whether or not to send a chord.
+This is where to put hooks for things like, say, live displays of steno chords or keys.

 If `IS_PRESSED(record->event)` is false, and `n_pressed_keys` is 0 or 1, the chord will be sent shortly, but has not yet been sent.
-This is where to put hooks for things like, say, live displays of steno chords or keys.
+This relieves you of the need of keeping track of where a packet ends and another begins.

+The `chord` argument contains the packet of the current chord as specified by the protocol in use.
+This is *NOT* simply a list of chorded steno keys of the form `[STN_E, STN_U, STN_BR, STN_GR]`.
+Refer to the appropriate protocol section of this document to learn more about the format of the packets in your steno protocol/mode of choice.

+The `n_pressed_keys` argument is the number of physical keys actually being held down.
+This is not always equal to the number of bits set to 1 (aka the [Hamming weight](https://en.wikipedia.org/wiki/Hamming_weight)) in `chord` because it is possible to simultaneously press down four keys, then release three of those four keys and then press yet another key while the fourth finger is still holding down its key.
+At the end of this scenario given as an example, `chord` would have five bits set to 1 but
+`n_pressed_keys` would be set to 2 because there are only two keys currently being pressed down.

 ## Keycode Reference :id=keycode-reference